Daya Shankar (admiral)

-Vice Admiral Daya Shankar PVSM, DSC (2 January 1912 – 18 November 1993) was an Indian Navy admiral, naval engineer and the first Indian Armed Forces officer to hold the appointment of Chief of Materiel and of Controller General Defence Production.
+Vice Admiral Daya Shankar, PVSM, DSC (2 January 1912 – 18 November 1993) was an Indian Navy admiral.
+A pioneering naval engineer, he went on to become the first engineering officer to attain flag rank, the first Indian Chief of Materiel and the first officer from the Indian Armed Forces to serve as Controller General of Defence Production.

+Early life and education

+Shankar was born to an engineer father.
+He was schooled and attended college in Allahabad.
+After completing a year in college, he sat for the entrance exam for the Royal Indian Marine in 1929.
+He stood first and opted to join the engineering branch of the RIM.

 Early career

-Among the first Indians to be selected for the Royal Indian Marine in 1930, Shankar was appointed an engineer sub-lieutenant (on probation) in the Royal Indian Navy on 23 April 1935, and was confirmed in his appointment on 23 October 1936.
-He was promoted to engineer lieutenant on 23 April 1938.
+Arriving in the UK in early 1930, he was assigned to join R. & W. Hawthorn, Leslie and Company in Newcastle as a premium apprentice.
+His apprenticeship lasted 5 years and he was appointed an engineer sub-lieutenant (on probation) in the Royal Indian Navy on 23 April 1935.
+He joined the Grimsby-class sloop HMIS Indus which had recently been commissioned.
+In July that year, he was onboard Indus during the Silver Jubilee Review at Spithead.
+He was confirmed in his appointment on 23 October 1936.
+He was promoted to Engineer lieutenant on 23 April 1938.

 World War II

 On 2 August 1939, Shankar was assigned to HMIS Dalhousie, the RIN depot ship and training barracks based at Bombay, as well as to the P-class sloop HMIS Pathan.
 He was assigned to the sloop HMIS Lawrence on 21 November 1940.
-Among the other junior officers then assigned to her was the future admiral and Indian Navy Chief of the Naval Staff Sourendra Nath Kohli.
+Other junior officers then assigned to her were future admiral and Indian Navy Chief of the Naval Staff Sourendra Nath Kohli.

 On 10 March 1942, Shankar was awarded the Distinguished Service Cross (DSC) for "courage, enterprise and devotion to duty in operations in the Persian Gulf."
 He was one of only three Indian officers to be so decorated during the war.
 On 3 December, he was assigned to the sloop HMIS Hindustan, and was promoted acting engineer lieutenant-commander on 30 September 1943.
 He was promoted substantive engineer lieutenant-commander on 23 April 1946.